connixu/connixu/Resume.md

 ensure compliance with federal and business regulations (e.g., Sarbanes-Oxley).
 - Performed validation for system-generated key reports (e.g., sales reports, ADP payroll reports) through obtaining necessary screenshots and reports, and through completing line-by-line SQL Server Report (SSRS) reviews to ensure that the output report was complete and accurate.
 - Facilitated communications and documentation sharing between audit team and client managers using Microsoft Teams and SharePoint.
-**Supervisor:** Leann Stephans (+1 (612) 239-0075)
-**Okay to contact this Supervisor:** Yes

 **Audit Associate
 KPMG**